SustainWise/.github/profile/README.md

 ## About this project
  SustainWise: Money Manager aims to tackle these nancial chalenges by providing a comprehensive, user-friendly pla orm that enables users to track income and expenses.
- Equipped with real-time nancial insights, personalized budgeting reminders, and detailed expense histories, SustainWise empowers users to make informed decisions about their spending and develop sustainable budgeting habits
+ Equipped with real-time nancial insights, personalized budgeting tips and recommendation, and detailed expense histories, SustainWise empowers users to make informed decisions about their spending and develop sustainable budgeting habits